at1208/bytebroo.com/README.md

 4. now write "node index.js" in your terminal and hit enter.
 HERE SERVER IS STARTED ON http://Localhost:5000

- Technology used for Authentication
+ Technology used for authentication
-~ HTML, CSS, BOOTSTRAP for fronted dev. and render these by 'ejs' templating engine of javascript.
+1.HTML, CSS, BOOTSTRAP for fronted dev. and render these by 'ejs' templating engine of javascript.
-~ NODE.JS server side language.
+2.NODE.JS server side language.
-~ Build RESTFUL API using EXPRESS.
+3.Build RESTFUL API using EXPRESS.
-~ PASSPORT.JS for building oauth for google, twitter, facebook.
+4.PASSPORT.JS for building oauth for google, twitter, facebook.